List of The Nanny characters: C.C. Babcock

 C.C.'s main opponent is Niles, the Sheffields' butler.
 Niles has supposedly despised her from the start, and frequently makes quips at her expense.
-However, from the middle of the series and onward, C.C. and Niles show attraction for each other, feeling depressed when they cannot attack each other.
+However, from the middle of the series and onward, C.C. and Niles show sympathy for each other, feeling depressed when they cannot attack each other.
 However, when Niles suffers a mild heart attack, C.C. seems to be devastated until he regains consciousness.
 After refusing to marry Niles multiple times, a relationship later forms when C.C. realizes Niles is the one for her.
 C.C. later accepts Niles' proposal, gets married as Fran gives birth, and by the end of the series, they learn that they are expecting a child.

 Niles

-Edward Ezel Niles is the butler and chauffeur for the Sheffield family, portrayed by Daniel Davis.
-He is of French descent.
+Niles is the butler and chauffeur for the Sheffield family, portrayed by Daniel Davis.
+He is of British descent.
 He is strategic, loyal, tireless, caring, and protective of the Sheffield household, and especially loyal to his friend, Fran.
 Despite this, he is known for his manipulative attitudes and being a pretty deadpan snarker, and would often make clever, sarcastic, and sometimes insulting remarks.
 Niles' father had been the butler for Maxwell Sheffield's father, and Niles and Maxwell have known each other all their lives.

 After Sara Sheffield's death, Maxwell's business partner C.C.
 Babcock, descended upon him to woo Maxwell into marrying her.
 Four years later Maxwell hires Fran Fine as the new nanny for the children, Niles bonds with Fran right away.
 To Niles, Fran is a breath of fresh air, bringing life back in the house, which it had been lacking since Sara died.

 Niles is known as the household snoop.
 He is always caught listening to the intercom, "cleaning" keyholes, and conveniently cleaning rooms where important conversations are being held.
 As the all-seeing butler, Niles is known for manipulating events to ensure that Maxwell is not shortchanging Fran or others.
 He is also known for "overhearing" things that are not meant for him to hear.
 On more than one occasion, Maxwell has addressed a question to Niles while seemingly alone in an empty room, secure in the knowledge that his butler is nearby and listening.
 He gains a friendship with Sylvia, Fran's mother, and always makes sure something is available for her to eat.

 Niles is part of a butlers' association and is sometimes jealous of others' butlers.
 In one episode, two members of the National Butlers' Association interview Niles to determine if he has the right qualities to join the association.